 1. Natasha Hunt

-British rugby union player Natasha Hunt currently plays as the scrum half for England’s women’s national side.
+British rugby union player Natasha Hunt is the scrum half for England’s women’s national side.
 She was born in Gloucester, England, on March 21, 1989.

-Natasha started playing rugby when she was 17, and she has become one of the best female rugby players in the world since then.
+Natasha started playing rugby when she was 17 and has since become one of the best female rugby players in the world.

-In 2014, she was seen for the first time around the world, and she managed to help England win a number of games and trophies.
+In 2014, she was seen worldwide for the first time, and she helped England win several games and trophies.

 Natasha Hunt’s Short Profile